 - The pandemic limited face-to-face visits and the ability to complete interRAI Homecare Assessments (which our data is based on).
 It is important to note that other non face to face assessments of complex patients occurred during the timeframe which did not use the interRAI HCA as the assessment tool.
 The interRAI HCA is not a tool that is validated using a virtual platform.
-As the pandemic restrictions wane, the overall number of in-home assessments being completed are increasing and caregiver distress continues to improve for KW4. - Staffing shortages, long wait time for LTC, and limited access to day programs or respite care were some of the contributing factors to increased caregiver distress during the beginning of the pandemic. - As the pandemic continued, more day program and respite care spots opened, which may have contributed to the reduction in caregiver stress.
+As the pandemic restrictions wane, the overall number of in-home assessments being completed are increasing and caregiver distress continues to improve for KW4. - As the pandemic continued, more day program and respite care spots opened, which may have contributed to the reduction in caregiver stress.
 There is an ongoing opening of community respite programs.
-Of note, short stay respite and convalescent care programs in long term care hasn't yet returned to KW4. - The number of face-to-face vs virtual visits has also increased (including home visits) for primary care and the Alzheimer's society which also may have contributed to a decrease in caregiver stress. - The Let's go Home program (LEGHO) was introduced in November 2022 as well as the knowledge exchange on social prescribing which may also have contributed to a decrease in caregiver stress. - The support of the community paramedic program may also have reduced caregiver stress. - Development of a delirium collaborative that will include education for caregivers on how to recognize signs of delirium earlier on which may contribute to decreasing caregiver distress. - The ICT/CCP model of care, which provides support and wrap around services for patients and families who may be waiting for a specialist, may result in decreasing caregiver distress
+Of note, HCCSS is seeing a noticeable increase in service provider capacity.
+Additionally, the short stay respite and convalescent care programs in long term care remain paused in WW, provincially other short stay respite and convalescent care has restarted. - The number of face-to-face vs virtual visits has also increased (including home visits) for primary care and the Alzheimer's society which also may have contributed to a decrease in caregiver stress. - The Let's go Home program (LEGHO) was introduced in November 2022 as well as the knowledge exchange on social prescribing which may also have contributed to a decrease in caregiver stress. - The support of the community paramedic program may also have reduced caregiver stress. - Development of a delirium collaborative that will include education for caregivers on how to recognize signs of delirium earlier on which may contribute to decreasing caregiver distress. - The ICT/CCP model of care, which provides support and wrap around services for patients and families who may be waiting for a specialist, may result in decreasing caregiver distress - Role of function of intensive geriatric service worker (IGSW) continues to support families and caregivers